-“Do eggs go bad?” may seem like a silly question to you.
-You may even wonder why anyone would need to ask since most people raising chickens for eggs check the nesting boxes every day.
+You may wonder why anyone would need to perform an egg freshness test since most people raising chickens for eggs check the nesting boxes every day.
 If you have ever opened a rotten egg, you will never want to do that again!
 There have been two instances that required me to perform an egg freshness test to determine whether the egg was fresh, fertile or rotten.

 The first situation was when my Black Australorp hen, Mammie, had been setting for about 16 to 17 days.
 I noticed she had rolled three eggs out of the chicken nesting box.
 I knew she would do that if the eggs were bad, but me being me I thought, “Well, she might not have meant to do that.
 Maybe she was just turning them and they flipped out.”
 So … I put the eggs back.
 The next day she had two of them out again.
 So I decided to check them and sure enough, they were rotten.

 The second situation was when about half of my free-ranging backyard chickens were young hens.
 I thought they would see the older hens go back to the nest to lay and follow suit, but of course they didn’t.
 One day we were out moving some limbs and surprise!
 We found a nest of about 26 eggs.
 I had no way of knowing how long those eggs had been there, so I had to determine which eggs were good and which were bad.